UT Tyler Financial Services

-Risk management is a team effort, and the university's risk manager works closely with many campus departments including Environmental Health & Safety, Student Housing, Facilities, University Police, Human Resources, Audit Services, University Counsel and others to insure that risks are properly identified and addressed.
+Risk Management is a team effort, and the University's Risk Manager works closely with many campus departments including Environmental Health & Safety, Compliance, Residence Life, Student Affairs, Facilities, University Police, Human Resources, Audit Services, Legal Affairs, and others to insure that risks are properly identified and addressed.

 Overview of the University's Insurance Programs

 The University of Texas System Office of Risk Management develops, procures and centrally administers insurance coverage for UT component institutions.
 The University participates in, or has access to, a wide variety of insurance programs offered through UT System including the following policies:

 - Aircraft** (owned or leased aircraft)

 - Auto Liability and Physical Damage* (university-owned vehicles)